Outpatient Joint Surgery Offers Some Clear Advantages. But Is It Right For You?

 Ambulatory surgical centers give patients more options in choosing the location, quality and overall cost of their orthopedic care.
 But careful patient selection for outpatient joint replacement is critical to its success.

-Every patient’s priorities and expectations are unique, but if your surgery goals are to get in, get out and get on with your life, then outpatient joint replacement surgery might be the right choice for you.
+Every patient’s priorities and expectations are unique.
+If your surgery goals are to get in, get out and get on with your life, then outpatient joint replacement surgery might be the right choice for you.

 OrthoEdge’s specialists will tailor a minimally-disruptive joint replacement surgery plan to meet your condition, cost and recovery needs.
-We’ll also design a personalized rehabilitation program to meet you where you are and get you where you want to go – back to a mobile life.
+We’ll also design a personalized rehabilitation program with a physical therapist to meet you where you are and get you where you want to go – back to a mobile life.